-- Q. Can the park manager force me to move my park-model out of the park after I sell it? - A. Even though it may look like a small home, a park model is not a mobilehome.
+- Q. Can the resident be forced to move their park-model out of the park after they sell it? - A. Even though it may look like a small home, a park model is not a mobilehome.
 It is a "park trailer," as defined in the Health and Safety Code, which is essentially a type of recreational vehicle that has 400 square feet or less of floor space.
-A number of mobilehome parks in California accommodate both mobilehomes or manufactured homes, as well as recreational vehicles, but provisions of the Mobilehome Residency Law that require parks to allow homeowners to resell their homes in place in the park only apply if the home is a mobilehome or a manufactured home.
+A number of mobilehome parks in California accommodate both mobilehomes or manufactured homes, as well as recreational vehicles, but provisions of the MRL that require parks to allow homeowners to resell their homes in place in the park only apply if the home is a mobilehome or a manufactured home.